 Antihistamines are available in tablets, syrups and eyedrops.
 Your pharmacist can pick the best one for you.

 There are two (2) generations of antihistamines:

 Both first and second-generation products provide similar efficacy.
 Each antihistamine has different properties to combat specific symptoms.

 |Corticosteroid Nasal Sprays||How they work

-They act in different ways, notably by reducing inflammation and relieving congestion.
+They act in different ways, notably by reducing inflammation, sneezing and relieving congestion.
 While they start to take effect within a few hours, it can take several days before they become fully effective.